Free Self-Guided Walking Tour London Westminster Sights by JetSettingFools.com

 View of Queen Victoria Memorial, London, England, UK

 MAP.
-You don’t have to go far to see the next sight on our Self Guided Tour London Westminster Walk, because right in front of the Buckingham Palace gate is the grandiose Queen Victoria Memorial.
+You don’t have to go far to see the next sight, because right in front of the Buckingham Palace gate is the grandiose Queen Victoria Memorial!

-Facing The Mall (the road that leads from the palace to Trafalgar Square), the Queen Victoria Memorial honors the British Empire.
-Featuring Queen Victoria in marble, the memorial also includes the Angel of Justice and the Angel of Truth.
+Facing The Mall (the road that leads from the palace to Trafalgar Square), the memorial features Queen Victoria in marble alongside the Angel of Justice and the Angel of Truth.

 #5 Changing of the Guard